 Dynasties in politics, particularly in democracies, are a blight on any country.
 Civil law cannot be a jungle law, where only a lion or his close family can rule over the land, yet it does happen in civilized democratic countries, and Pakistan is one of the precedents.
 After the burying of competence and merit, dynasties emerge, with advantages bowing down to the person born with a silver spoon in his mouth and having nothing but a reference to the ruling family and elite status.

-In Pakistan, major political parties adopt dynasty politics or founder political party ideology.
-Three main parties, Benazir Bhutto's PPP, Nawaz Sharif's PMLN, and Fazl-ur-JUIF, Rehman's have all been managed by family members.
+In Pakistan, major political parties either adopt dynasty politics or follow the founder's political party ideology.
+Three main parties, Benazir Bhutto's PPP, Nawaz Sharif's PMLN, and Fazl-ur-Rehman's JUIF, have all been managed by family members.
 The dilemma is that these family political parties have ruled Pakistan for over three decades and are still engaged in the country's politics.

 In Pakistan, family politics is not restricted to party leaders; it also flourishes at the local level, with dynastic politicians occupying seats as MNAs, MPAs, senators, and even district mayors in huge numbers.
 The problem with dynasties in politics is that when families enter politics, they serve their interests and those of their families.
 They influence the system to receive benefits by layering down the deserving, which has a significant impact on the country's legal structure and public conscience.